tensorflow/tpu/tools/ray_tpu/README.md

 Note that we enable port forwarding here as Ray will automatically start a dashboard at port 8265.
 From the machine that you SSH to your VM, you will be able to access this dashboard at http://127.0.0.1:8265/.

-4. Set up your gcloud credentials within the CPU VM:
+4. If you skipped step 0, set up your gcloud credentials within the CPU VM:
 ```
 $ gcloud auth login --update-adc
 ```
+Note that this command authorizes your VM instance to use your personal Google account which may be a security risk in a production setting.

 5. Run the necessary pip installs:
 ```